 - Local Government

 Lois accepts instructions across the full range of Cornerstone’s local government work.
-Her recent instructions include advising local authorities on:
+In addition to housing and property-related local government instructions, she has advised local authorities on:

 - Merits and quantum in relation to a potential claim for damages under Part 3 of the Equality Act 2010.